carloslenondavis/build-react-app-seed/README.md

 ```

 ## Test
 This include jest as main test environment.

+## Branches
+The branches alignment will be based on gitflow naming.
+Before you create a branch be sure the pull the latest change from `dev` branch.

+**For any attemp changes to this repo, please use `PR (Pull Request)` as your request change.**

+### development environment
+For any development please checkout `dev` branch.
+Do not work on `master` branch.

+### Branches schema naming
+In this section you will see the naming schema for:
+* feature/
+* bugfix/
+* hotfix/
+* spike/

+> Create any branches schema from `dev` branch.
+> Use `-` as your word devider
+> Use `lowercase` format in the branching naming

+#### Feature/
+The naming to use in order to create a feature branch is `feature/short-title-of-the-feature`

+#### Bugfix/
+The bugfix exist beside dev branch.
+The naming to use in order to create a feature branch is `bugfix/short-title-of-the-bugfix`

+#### hotfix/
+The bugfix exist beside master branch.
+The naming to use in order to create a feature branch is `bugfix/short-title-of-the-bugfix`

+#### spike/
+This branch will allow any proposal feature or lib.
+The naming to use in order to create a feature branch is `spike/short-title-of-the-spike-proposal`

 ## Code Documentation
 This include jsDoc as main code documentator environment.